 Poppintree Park is a regional park of approximately 45 acres, shared by the communities of Glasnevin, Ballymun and Finglas.

 Poppintree Park has undergone considerable improvement works since 2008 with the Phase 1 redevelopment to the east of the park, which was opened by the Lord Mayor on 14th July 2010.
-Phase 2 of the park, which is already designed by BRL, will include a new sports pavilion and staff depot.
 Over 100,000 tons of soil have been removed in the excavation of the pond area and over 50,000 additional plants have been planted which include trees, shrubs, hedging, bulbs, wetlands and wildflower meadows.

 The Park includes the Northside’s first native Tree Trail – see Dublin City Council: Trees in the City to download the booklet.